History

 Zenbot CNC Router

-Learning to use the Zenbot proved relatively easy, and after some experimentation to determine the best cutting speeds and feeds, the quality of the components is excellent.
+Learning to use the Zenbot proved relatively easy.
+After some experimentation to determine the best cutting speeds and feeds, the quality of the components is excellent.
 I have been using the Zenbot to cut clock parts ever since.

-In most clocks, the escapement wheel is normally the smallest wheel of the clock.
+In most clocks, the escapement wheel is usually the smallest wheel.
 However, it is the wheel that turns the fastest and, to my mind, the kinematically most interesting aspect of the clock.
-I wanted to build a clock that emphasized the escape wheel by making it the largest wheel in the clock.
+I wanted to build a clock that emphasized the escape wheel by making it the largest wheel.
 This was the basis of the “Great Escape Clock,” which was my first clock to take advantage of the capabilities that the Zenbot CNC router had opened up.

 Great Escape Clock

-It soon became clear why the diameter of the escapement wheels is normally kept as small as possible to minimize the inertia of the wheel.
-Although I minimized the thickness of the escapement wheel to reduce the inertia of the wheel, it took a considerable weight to keep the clock running, and over time the frame deformed, and the clock stopped running.
+It soon became clear why the diameter of the escapement wheels is normally kept as small as possible to minimize the wheel’s inertia.
+Although I minimized the thickness of the escapement wheel to reduce the wheel’s inertia, it took a considerable weight to keep the clock running, and over time, the frame deformed, and the clock stopped running.
 As much as I liked the aesthetics of this clock when it ran, I decided that I was fighting nature and abandoned developing this design.

-In looking for other directions to pursue, I came across what is referred to as the “anniversary” or “400-day” clock that uses a torsional pendulum to regulate the beat.
-The torsional pendulum met what I was looking for, interesting kinetics and a long oscillation period that allowed me to design a minimalistic gear train.
+In looking for other directions to pursue, I came across what is referred to as the “anniversary” or “400-day” clock, which uses a torsional pendulum to regulate the beat.
+The torsional pendulum met my requirements: interesting kinetics and a long oscillation period that allowed me to design a minimalistic gear train.

 Torsional Pendulum Wooden Clock 1